Evalet: Evaluating Large Language Models through Functional Fragmentation: : Evaluation of LLM Outputs based on Fragment-Level Functions

 \subsubsection{Correcting the Evaluations}

-As the user verifies the evaluations, they may identify cases where (1) they disagree with the rating given to a fragment-level function, (2) similar functions were given inconsistent ratings, or (3) the LLM evaluator extracted functions that are not actually relevant to the criterion.
-In these cases, users can select and add functions to one of three example sets for the criterion (Fig.~\ref{fig:system_alignment}A, B): (1) \textit{positive examples} to rate positively, (2) \textit{negative examples} to rate negatively, and (3) \textit{excluded examples} to avoid extracting for this criterion.
+As the user verifies the evaluations, they may identify cases where (1) they disagree with a function's rating, (2) similar functions were given inconsistent ratings, or (3) the LLM evaluator extracted functions that are irrelevant to the criterion.
+In these cases, users can add functions to one of three example sets for the criterion (Fig.~\ref{fig:system_alignment}A, B): (1) \textit{positive examples} to rate positively, (2) \textit{negative examples} to rate negatively, and (3) \textit{excluded examples} to ignore for this criterion.
 These sets serve as few-shot examples~\cite{brown2020few} in future evaluations.
-To verify if the LLM evaluator adequately follows these examples, the user can rerun the evaluation and activate \systemText{Show Examples} in the Map Controls.
-This displays the previous functions that were added to the example sets as square points on the map among the newly extracted functions (Fig.~\ref{fig:system_alignment}C), which allows users to visually verify the effect of the examples.
-For example, a user can confirm that functions are rated positively if they are close to the positive examples, or that there are no functions close to the excluded examples.
+To verify if the LLM evaluator follows these examples, the user can rerun the evaluation and activate \systemText{Show Examples} in the Map Controls, which displays the functions in the example sets as square points among the newly extracted functions (Fig.~\ref{fig:system_alignment}C).
+Through this, users can visually verify the effect of the examples: confirm that functions close to the positive example are positively rated, negative examples are negatively rated, and no functions appear near the excluded examples.
+This workflow completes the \textit{Fragment-Level Rate} affordance by allowing users to directly refine how each function is evaluated.

 \begin{block} Robin considers that functions related to wordplay should be evaluated by a separate criterion, rather than within the \criterion{Creativity and Uniqueness} criterion.
-She selects several functions in the \textit{``Creative Wordplay in Product Marketing''} cluster and adds them to the excluded example set for the criterion.
-After re-running the evaluation, Robin uses the \systemText{Show Examples} toggle to find that there are no points in the map visualization that are close to the examples---indicating that the LLM evaluator is no longer considering wordplay for that criterion. \end{block}
+She adds functions from the \textit{``Creative Wordplay in Product Marketing''} cluster to the criterion's excluded example set.
+After re-running the evaluation, Robin uses the \systemText{Show Examples} toggle to find that there are no points in the visualization near to these examples---indicating that the LLM evaluator is no longer considering wordplay for that criterion. \end{block}